Brown Adam

-Brown Adam is Child ballad 98.
+Brown Adam (Roud 482, Child 98) is an English-language folk song.

 Synopsis

 Brown Adam, a smith, is exiled from his family.
 He builds a house in the woods for himself and his lady.
 One day, he goes hunting.
 He returns home to find his lady with a knight—or king's son—trying to persuade her to leave Brown Adam.
 She refuses many rich bribes; she will stay with Brown Adam.
 When he starts to threaten her, Brown Adam makes himself known and maims him, cutting off his hand.